 7. Restrict access to cardholder data by business need-to-know

 8. Assign a unique ID to each person with computer access

 10. Track and monitor all access to network resources and cardholder data

 12. Maintain a policy that addresses information security for employees and contractors

-Handling the PCI compliance process on your own requires a large investment of time, money and infrastructure changes.
-Companies can spend months analyzing their data processing and storage procedures, searching for weak points, updating infrastructure, training employees and possibly getting an independent audit.
+Handling the PCI compliance process on your own requires a large investment of time, money, and infrastructure changes.
+You can spend months analyzing your data processing and storage procedures, searching for weak points, updating infrastructure, training employees, and possibly getting an independent audit.
 In addition, you will have to account for any changes you make to these procedures as you make changes to your products, as well as any changes the PCI SSC make to their rules.

-While the PCI SSC offers extensive documentation and resources on their website, even the most prepared company will likely need several months to complete all of this compliance work.
-While this work is necessary to safeguard the company and its customers, any delay in their product development or go-to-market strategy can represent a major risk.
+While the PCI SSC offers extensive documentation and resources on its website, even the most prepared company will likely need several months to complete all of this compliance work.
+While this work is necessary to safeguard your company and your customers, any delay in your product development or go-to-market strategy can represent a major risk.
 This has led many companies to seek out third-party assistance to accelerate PCI Compliance.

 They also have numerous classes and training resources to help you instruct employees on the requirements necessary for them to meet compliance standards.
 If you are unfortunate enough to be subject to a data breach, they also can put you in touch with third-party investigators who will help determine what happened and how you can prevent it in the future.

-Skyflow’s PCI Vault is a great solution for companies looking to drastically reduce the time, effort and infrastructural costs associated with PCI Compliance.
+Skyflow Fintech Data Privacy Vault is a great solution for companies looking to drastically reduce the time, effort, and infrastructure costs associated with PCI Compliance.
 As experts in the data security and privacy space, we are intimately familiar with the difficulty many companies have meeting these stringent guidelines, so we created a specialized data vault designed to securely store cardholder data that can bring companies up to code in a fraction of the time it normally takes.